EXOS Technologies Selected as ServiceMac's Mortgage Servicing Solution

 Article Rating:

 PITTSBURGH, Jan.
-14, 2019 /PRNewswire/ -- ServiceMac, an innovative new entrant in the mortgage servicing and portfolio management market, has selected ServiceLink's powerful EXOS Servicing platform as its consumer digital solution.
+14, 2019 /PRNewswire-PRWeb/ -- ServiceMac, an innovative new entrant in the mortgage servicing and portfolio management market, has selected ServiceLink's powerful EXOS Servicing platform as its consumer digital solution.

 EXOS Servicing, part of the EXOS Technologies suite of services, is an intuitively designed, market-proven mobile app that offers digital touchpoints throughout the life of the loan.
 It provides consumers with real-time loan information at their fingertips including account status, statements, payment information and more that is accessible anytime, anywhere on any mobile or wearable device.
 Backed by more than 40 years of industry experience and years of investment in innovation and best-in-class technology, ServiceLink's EXOS delivers immediate benefits including increased portfolio retention and soaring customer satisfaction.